About The Friends of

 the Saint Paul Public Library

-The Friends of the Saint Paul Public Library is an independent, nonprofit organization that acts as a catalyst for libraries to strengthen and inspire their communities.
+The Friends of the Saint Paul Public Library is an independent, nonprofit organization that, for more than 80 years, has acted as a catalyst for libraries to strengthen and inspire their communities.

 Click here to read our strategic plan.